Jump to content

 Image of Cathy McGann Marketing and Communications Executive for Helium Arts

-Cathy McGann, Marketing and Communications Executive
+Cathy McGann, Marketing & Communications Executive

 Cathy joined Helium Arts in May 2022 as Marketing and Communications Executive.
 She joined the team straight from completing a level 9, Postgraduate Certificate in Digital Media and Marketing with Galway Mayo Institute of Technology (GMIT).
 She also holds a Bachelor of Commerce International (with Spanish) from University College Dublin.
 Cathy is an enthusiastic, innovative, and driven professional.
 She has her own personal experience of growing up with a health condition and is passionate about the possibility of empowering children and their families through creativity and the arts.
 Cathy loves to travel, learn languages and is very involved in her local community, working with children through the school.
 Cathy has also worked as a volunteer, in the past, for Special Olympics Ireland and the Muiríosa Foundation’s Friendship programme.